Title: Lost In Translation.

 Quad Derby UK .
 Our Friends Electric.
 2017

-Keywords:- artistic robots, confusion, meaning, uncertainty, intention, translation, AI, maching learning, art and robotics.
+Keywords:- artistic robots, confusion, meaning, uncertainty, intention, translation, AI, machine learning, art and robotics.

 At QUAD Derby at Our Friends Electric

 Lost in Translation By Stanza from Stanza on Vimeo.
 At QUAD Derby at Our Friends Electric

 |Version 1: Commissioned by Milton Keynes Libraries and funded by Arts Council England as part of The Digitalis Programme

 Follow setup diagram supplied.
 HERE

 Gaffa tape any cable runs across the floor.